-Or sometimes they give you fake cash asking you to purchase an item on their credit card for them.
+Or sometimes, they give you fake cash asking you to purchase an item on their credit card for them.

-Whenever strangers start talking you to about money or Western Union, just get out of there.
+Whenever strangers start talking to you about money or Western Union, just get out of there.
 There’s only 1 reason they’ve approached you.

 10. Fake SIM & SD card scam